LEDGER HARDWARE WALLETS

 Tron achieves a high rate of transactions per second (TPS) through a Delegated Proof of Stake mechanism.

 In the Tron network, there are 27 validators that create the blocks on its blockchain.
 These are called Super Representatives (SR).
 Everyone participating in the Tron network can use their TRX to vote on who should be a Super Representative.
 To become a Super Representative, you’d need to have the highest amount of votes.
+Next, the Super Representative who creates the block gets to choose who to reward.
+And of course, rewards come in the form of the network coin, TRX.

-If you want to know more about staking Tron directly with Ledger live click here.
+If you want to know more about staking Tron directly with Ledger Live click here.

 Cosmos (ATOM)